Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 ## how sed works
-sed maintains 2 data buffers: the active '`pattern space`', and auxiliary '`hold space`'.
+sed maintains 2 data buffers: the active `pattern space`, and auxiliary `hold space`.
 Both are initially empty.

-sed operates by performing the following cycle on each line of input: first, sed reads one line form the input stream, removes any trailing newline, and places it in the '`pattern space`'.
-Then commands are executed; each command can have an address associated to it:addresses are a kind of condition code, and a command is only executed if the condition is verified before the command is to be executed.
+sed operates by performing the following cycle on each line of input:
+- first, sed reads one line form the input stream, removes any trailing newline, and places it in the `pattern space`.
+- Then commands are executed;
+  - each command can have an address associated to it:
+  - addresses are a kind of condition code, and a command is only executed if the condition is verified before the command is to be executed.

-When the end of the script is reached, unless the '-n' option is in use, the contents of '`pattern space`' are printed out ot the output stream, adding back the trailing newline if it was removed.
+When the end of the script is reached, unless the '-n' option is in use, the contents of `pattern space` are printed out ot the output stream, adding back the trailing newline if it was removed.
 Then the next cycle starts for the next input line.

-Unless special commands (like 'D') are used, the '`pattern space`' is detected between two cycles.
-The '`hold space`', on the other hand, keeps its data between cycles.
+Unless special commands (like 'D') are used, the `pattern space` is detected between two cycles.
+The `hold space`, on the other hand, keeps its data between cycles.

 ### pattern space